hwangbro/RedRaceBot/README.md

 `cfg.py` is not included in this repo for security reasons, but values can be inferred by the usage throughout the bot.

 `bot.py` is the main entry point into this bot `python bot.py`.

+Requires python >= 3.8, due to usage of the walrus operator.